One of the questions I’m often asked by readers, is how to pick a blog niche.

 This huge blog, founded and run by Darren Rowse of ProBlogger fame, covers a wide range of material related to digital photography, with posts ranging from beginner-friendly to more advanced tutorials on everything from gear to photo editing and more.

 The “digital” element distinguishes it from analog photography (and from things like the history of photography).
 The “school” element means there’s a very practical, “how to” focus within the blog’s content.
-DPS is an awesome example of how to pick a niche to blog about when you want to turn a real passion into a profitable outlet.
+DPS is an awesome example of how to pick a blog niche, when you want to turn a real passion of yours into a profitable outlet as well.

 It’s distinguished by its style and tone though.
 Articles are written in the first person, in a laid back way that often references pop culture—so it has a much more personal and relatable feel than many other sites in the parenting space that come off as very professorial.

-IttyBiz takes what could be a huge niche (building and growing a business).
+IttyBiz takes what could be a huge blog niche (building and growing a business).

 It focuses this niche by concentrating solely on very small businesses, often one person, or perhaps one person plus an assistant or two.
 This blog niche has a lot of growth potential in the years to come as more and more people around the world take to running their own solo businesses.